 COLOURS AND SHAPES

-Sweet William’s petals are red, pink, violet, purple or white, whilst nowadays they are often also bicoloured, such as white with red, red with white, purple with white or white with purple.
-It’s a colourful character that livens things up in bouquets.
+Sweet William’s petals are red, pink, violet, purple or white.
+There are also modern bicoloured varieties, such as white and red or purple and white.
+It’s a colourful flower that livens things up in bouquets.

-Nobody is sure which William sweet William is named after.
-But whoever it is, the flowers will always turn cheerfully towards you.
-There is no symbolism known for sweet William, but the name suggests that it stands for charming good looks.
+Nobody is sure exactly which William our Sweet William flower is named after.
+The name however suggests that this flower stands for charming good looks.

-Sweet William (Dianthus barbatus) is related to the carnation (Dianthus), which is derived from Dios (God) and anthos (flower).
+Dianthus barbatus is related to the carnation, Dianthus, whose name is derived from Dios (God) and anthos (flower).
 Sweet William is native to the Mediterranean, southern and central Europe.
-The first references to sweet William were in the 16th century, when it was used and cultivated in monastic gardens.
+The first references to the bloom were in the 16th century, when it was cultivated in monastic gardens.